 “All our dreams can come true if we have the courage to pursue them.”— Walt Disney

-Given the limitations and colossal demands of modern day living, the mere idea of achieving an unconventional dream may seem grandiose, hyperbolic and unrealistic to the average person.
+Given the limitations and pressing demands of modern day living, the idea of achieving a big dream may seem grandiose..
 As an incorrigible dreamer, I know this from firsthand experience.

-Growing up, I’ve invariably been cautioned by my family and peers about my unfounded idealism and the high expectations that I had for my life.
-Perhaps there was a trace of naiveté in my youthful reveries but what others didn’t know was that I was willing to put in the work needed to make them a reality.
+Growing up, I’ve invariably been cautioned by my family and peers about my idealism and the high expectations that I had for my life.
+Perhaps there was a trace of naiveté in my youthful reveries but what others didn’t know was that I was willing to put in the work to make them a reality.

-Despite the discouraging words of my naysayers, I was able accomplish several significant feats that were at one point out of reach.
-The gratification I experienced did not emerge just from proving others wrong but from the wisdom that I assimilated along the way.
-I was gradually understanding the subtle nuances and the blueprint of the dream manifestation process, which I was eager to share with others.
+Despite the discouraging words of my naysayers, I was able accomplish several significant feats that were, at one point, out of reach.
+The gratification I experienced did not emerge from proving others wrong but from the wisdom that I gained along the way.
+I realized how much hard work went into making those goals materialize.

-What I’ve learned is that, unlike what most people believe, it is not as simple and smooth as it appears to be.
 We live in an age of instant gratification where people are prone to magical thinking.
-The media’s tendency to only highlight the glamorous aspect of success deludes people into believing that the celebrities and CEOs we see in magazines and on TV are individuals blessed with luck and good fortune.
+The media’s tendency to highlight the glamorous aspect of success, and omit the backstory, deludes people into believing that the famous people, that we see in magazines and on TV are blessed with good fortune.